-Co-hosting the holiday party with another association, professional group, another internal department or even important business partners can help defray costs, while providing a lot of networking opportunities.
+Co-hosting the holiday party with another association, professional group, another internal department or even important business partners can help defray costs while providing a lot of networking opportunities.

-Ask the Venue if They Can Reduce Costs
+Ask the Venue If They Can Reduce Costs

 Sometimes it just comes down to the knowledge that it never hurts to ask.
 Even a savings of 1% or 2% discount can be significant when added up for everything from food to beverages and venue rental to staffing.
-You might be surprised what a venue will do to secure your business.
+You might be surprised at what a good venue will do to secure your business.